-Zphase = - Aphase
+Zphase = -Aphase

-Therefore, using the phase convention from -180° to $+180^{\circ}$, an inductive load which has an impedance with a positive phase would cause a current with a negative phase.
+Therefore, using the phase convention from -180° to $+180^{\circ}$, an inductive load which has an impedance with positive phase would cause a current with negative phase.

-16 Oscilloscope mode
+15 Oscilloscope mode

-PPA3500 provides a storage oscilloscope function in order to view the waveforms being measured.
+The PPA45xx provides a storage oscilloscope function in order to view the waveforms being measured.

 The display for the oscilloscope is divided into 10 divisions along the time axis with the selected timebase displayed in units of time/division.
-The timebase may be set to any real value between 15μ s/div to 5s/div using the SCOPE menu.
-Pressing L and R adjust the timebase by a factor of 2.
+The timebase may be set to any real value between $15\mu s/div$ to 5s/div using the SCOPE menu.
+Pressing LEFT and RIGHT adjust the timebase by a factor of 2.
 For slow timebase operation, (> 0.8s/div) the display operates in 'roll' mode where the waveform scrolls across from left to right until triggered.

 Two cursors can be enabled on the display.
-If cursors are "on" in the menu (press SCOPE or MODE) then the L and R key move the selected cursor, UP and DOWN toggle which cursor is selected.
+If cursors are "on" in the menu (press SCOPE or MODE) then the LEFT and RIGHT key move the selected cursor, UP and DOWN toggle which cursor is selected.
 The time difference between the 2 cursors, 'delta t', is displayed on the lower left of the display.
-When the cursors are enabled, L and R no longer adjust the timebase.
+When the cursors are enabled, LEFT and RIGHT no longer adjust the timebase.

-The vertical scaling is shown as a full-scale value, rather than as a V/cm.
+The vertical scaling is shown as a full scale value, rather than as a V/cm.
 This indicates the range that the instrument is using for each channel.